huawei-openlab/oct/engine/ocitd/API.md

 (TODO:  All 'OCITD' should rename by OCTD since the project name changed)

 There is one  [configuration](#configs "configuration") file, the OCT user need to modify it to his/her own setting first.
-There are two open [APIs](#apis "APIs"), the 'OCT' developer could use these in the 'Test Server'.
+There are [openAPIs](#apis "APIs") for the 'OCT' developer to integrate 'OCTD' with the 'Test Server'.
 The [attributes](#attributes "attributes") are listed at the end of this document.

 ##Configs